lappsgrid-incubator/galaxy-appliance/README.md

 ## Service Containers

-The web services running the Docker service containers should support the [LAPP Grid API](http://wiki.lappsgrid.org/org.lappsgrid.api/apidocs/index.html).
+The web services running in the Docker containers should be SOAP services that support the [LAPP Grid API](http://wiki.lappsgrid.org/org.lappsgrid.api/apidocs/index.html).
 While not a hard requirement, it does make it easier to compose workflows in Galaxy if all service speak the same APIs and data formats.
+Implementing a LAPPS Grid service is beyond the scope of this document, but see [this tutorial](https://github.com/lapps/org.lappsgrid.example.java.whitespacetokenizer/tree/Step1-Maven) for information on writing a LAPPS Grid web service.
+The remainder of this document assumes the file *Service.war* that can be run in Tomcat has already be created.

+There are two ways

 ## Galaxy Configuration